-- On 30 April 2013, the Office of Fair Trading (OFT) referred the completed acquisition by Cineworld Group plc (Cineworld) of City Screen Limited (the transaction) to the Competition Commission (CC) for investigation and report.
-We must publish our report by 14 October 2013. - 2.
-With a portfolio of 79 cinemas in the UK, Cineworld is one of the largest operators of cinemas.
+- 1. On 30 April 2013, the Office of Fair Trading (OFT) referred the completed acquisition by Cineworld Group plc (Cineworld) of City Screen Limited (the transaction) to the Competition Commission (CC) for investigation and report. - 2.
+With a portfolio of 78 cinemas in the UK, Cineworld is one of the largest operators of cinemas.
 It is listed on the London Stock Exchange.
 Its revenue in 2012 was £359 million.
 Prior to the transaction, City Screen Limited operated 21 cinemas, principally under the Picturehouse brand.
 Throughout this report, we refer to City Screen Limited and its subsidiaries as Picturehouse.
 Prior to the transaction, Picturehouse was privately owned and relied on funding from venture capital firms.
-In 2011, Picturehouse's turnover was £24.3 million1.
+In 2011, Picturehouse's turnover was £24.3 million.
 While Cineworld operates mainly large cinemas, many of which are out of town, Picturehouse's cinemas tend to be smaller cinemas located in city centres. - 3.
 Cineworld and Picturehouse (collectively the parties) initiated negotiations in June 2012.
 The shareholders of Picturehouse did not actively seek out or negotiate with any other potential buyers.
 On 6 December 2012 Cineworld acquired the entire share capital of City Screen Limited.
 In making the acquisition, Cineworld's strategy was to reach what it perceived to be a new and growing segment. - 4.
 Together, the parties' share of supply of cinema exhibition services in the UK is just over 26 per cent.
-We are satisfied that a relevant merger situation has been created as a result of the transaction.
+We are satisfied that a relevant merger situation has been created as a result of the transaction. - 5.
+Cinemas are of various sizes, and a distinction is generally made by the industry between multiplexes (which have more than five screens) and other cinemas.
+Operators of multiplexes tend to focus on showing mainstream films and to offer a largely undifferentiated service, although in recent years some have developed more tailored offerings for certain customer segments.
+Operators of smaller cinemas, which are generally located in town and city centres, may differentiate themselves from multiplex operators not only through the location of their cinemas and the mix of films they show (which will generally include both mainstream and specialized films), but also through the ancillary services and general ambience their cinemas offer to their customers.
+We recognized that the nature of competition between Cineworld and Picturehouse might differ from that between the operators of multiplexes and reflected this in the range of evidence we examined to reach a view on the likely effects of the merger on competition. - 6.
+Three suppliers of cinema exhibition services, Odeon & UCI Cinemas Holdings Ltd, Cineworld and Vue Entertainment Holdings (UK) Limited, accounted for more than 70 per cent of box office revenues in 2012 in the UK.
+They operate mainly multiplexes.
+Picturehouse was the sixth largest UK operator, with a 1.7 per cent share of revenues. - 7.
+The parties overlap in the supply of cinema exhibition services.
+We defined the relevant product market as the market for the provision of cinema exhibition services, and we saw no reason to include within the definition of the relevant product market other leisure activities and/or food and beverages.
+For the geographic market definition, we established the boundaries of the markets based on 20-minute isochrones around the parties' cinemas, but we recognized the need to apply this rule flexibly when assessing competition in specific local areas.

-1 Excluding City Screen Limited's share of joint venture, the Group Turnover was £18.2 million.
+&lt;sup>1 Excluding City Screen Limited's share of joint venture, the group turnover was £18.2 million.